Spartronics4915/2018-POWERUP/DrivePIDTuning.md

 **Ki**: is the integral gain.
 It modifies the closed-loop output according to the integral error (summation of the closed-loop error each iteration).
 I gain is specified in output units per integrated error.
-For example, a value of 10 equates to ~0.97% for each accumulated error.
-Integral accumulation is done every 1ms.
-In our experience, Ki has been impossible to use - even small units of control result in wild and wacky behavior.
-To address this, we need to explore controlling additional integration
+Since integral accumulation is done every 1ms, it's typical for Ki values to be quite small, starting at .001 and increasng and needed.
+Ki is usually employed to nudge the output to the target value when Kp is insufficient to do so. i In our experience, Ki has been difficult to use - even small units of control result in wild and wacky behavior.
+To address this, we need to explore controlling additional integration parameters:
-parameters:

-* ```config_IntegralZone```:  If the (absolute) closed-loop error is outside of this zone, integral accumulator is automatically cleared.
+* ```config_IntegralZone (izone)```:  If the (absolute) closed-loop error is outside of this zone, integral accumulator is automatically cleared.
 This ensures that integral wind up events will stop after the sensor gets far enough from its target.
+Since this term operates directly on the error, it is expressed in the same units: an integer difference between the target and current values.
+Note that this mode effectively disallows integral control when the measured/accumulated error is large.

 * ```configMaxIntegralAccumulator()``` : establishes a maximum error value measured in closed loop error units X 1ms.
+In contrast with the izone, this parameter allows us to constrain the effects of integral correction to within a bounded amount per iteration.
+So we can still employ this form of error correction even when the error is larger.
+Since the integral-error is multiplied by Ki, the two values are coupled: a smaller max error might be accompanied by a larger Ki and vice-versa.

 * ```setIntegralAccumulator()```:  typically used to clear/zero the integral accumulator, however some use cases may require seeding the accumulator